Jo Frost

-Joanne Frost (born 27 June 1970) is an English television personality, nanny, and author.
+Joanne Frost (born 27 June 1970), also known as Jo Frost, is a British television personality, nanny, and author.
 She is best known for the reality television programme Supernanny UK, in which she was the central figure.
 The show first aired in the United Kingdom in 2004 and she has branched off into several other reality shows in the United Kingdom, United States and the Netherlands.
 Family S.O.S. with Jo Frost addressed issues such as addiction and abuse.
-Family Matters is a talk show.
-She has written six books on child care.
+Frost has written six books on child care.

 Early life

-Joanne Frost was born on 27 June 1970.
+Joanne Frost was born on 27 June 1970 in London, England.
 She grew up with one brother in Southwest London.
 Her father was an English builder and her mother, born in Gibraltar, was an interior decorator.
-Frost had a happy, physically active childhood.
-Because her father was interested in history, she frequently visited a number of castles and museums as a child.
 Frost's mother died of breast cancer when Frost was 24.

 Career

 Nanny

 Frost worked as a nanny for over 30 years, beginning in 1989, when she was 18 years of age.
 She was employed in the United Kingdom and the United States and Frost's clients included celebrities such as John Lloyd, a television producer.